knepplab/knepplab.github.io/index.md

 title: "Computational Chemistry at Alfred University"
 layout: page
 ---
-The Knepp Lab investigates problems at the intersection of photochemistry, physical organic chemistry, and electronic structure theory.
-We are particularly interested in leveraging computational chemistry to rationally design molecular photoswitches for applications in photopharmaceuticals and molecular solar thermal fuels.
+The Knepp Lab investigates problems with electronic-structure theory and molecular dynamics.
+We use theory and simulation to understand how structure, dynamics, and external stimuli influence the properties of molecular and materials systems.
+Current projects include the rational design of molecular photoswitches, excited- and triplet-state dynamics, charge transport and thermal effects in glasses and crystalline materials, and interfacial behavior in functional coatings.

 <img src="hydrogen_orbital_transparent.png"
         alt="Picture"